-In some ways buying Christmas presents for friends interested in politics is easy.
-Each season there’s a host of enjoyable, illuminating or funny political DVDs and books available.
+In some ways buying presents for friends interested in politics is easy.
+There’s a host of enjoyable, illuminating or funny political DVDs and books available.
 But it’s all too easy to end up getting something that has also occurred to someone else – or that your friend already has.

 Straying a little of the beaten track is therefore often desirable, in addition to adding a pleasant little element of surprise and novelty to your gift.
 So that’s why I’d recommend getting Karel Capek’s War with the Newts.